 According to the Gartner’s Board of Directors Survey, nearly 70% of Boards chose to accelerate their digital strategy** in response to the pandemic.
 The demand for digital products and services shows no signs of decreasing with 83% of CIOs expecting a further increase in 2021***

-A Digital Strategy for a Changed World
+Creating a Digital Strategy for a Post-Pandemic World

 Now is the time to look deeper at digital transformation initiatives to enhance your business operations like never before.
 When reviewing your existing digital strategy, IT leaders should consider the following: